-Mamaji, please don’t bring caste into education, student tells MP CM Shivraj Chouhan
+Mamaji, please don’t bring caste into education, student tells Madhya Pradesh CM Shivraj Singh Chouhan

 The uncomfortable question made the official uneasy and they intervened in a bid to silence the student who appeared to cut short the CM by stressing on caste thrice. `Please make it equal for all,’’ the student said as other students cheered him.

-Asking officials not to intervene and taking a few seconds to reply, the CM justified reservation saying, “some people were left way behind and we should not complain if they are given some concessions,’’.
+Asking officials not to intervene and taking a few seconds to reply, the CM justified reservation saying, “some people were left way behind and we should not complain if they are given some concessions,”.
 “Our country has flowers of different colours.
 We need to take care and protect all.
 Be large-hearted,’ the CM told the young student elaborating on other schemes not based on caste,” he added.

 At least one more student highlighted the caste angle wondering why only reserved category students were eligible for concessions like laptop despite scoring less compared with general category students.